Teacher Pay Scales 2026 (UK 2025/26)

 Do teachers get paid for holidays?

-Yes, teachers are salaried employees.
-Their annual salary is paid in 12 equal monthly instalments, covering school holidays.
-This differs from pro-rata term-time only contracts often used for support staff.
+Yes, qualified teachers are salaried employees.
+Their annual salary is paid in 12 equal monthly instalments that cover all school holidays, including the summer break.
+This differs from pro-rata term-time-only contracts often used for support staff.

 How does London Weighting affect teacher pay?